But Mary stood weeping outside the tomb.

 Mary is the first follower of Jesus that sees Him resurrected.
 Because Mary honored her tears, she becomes the “Apostle to the Apostles,” the first human to preach the Gospel, running to her brothers and announcing “I have seen the Lord!!”

 Her tears weren’t an impediment to her ministry.
-They fueled her ministry, by bringing her face to face with Jesus.
+They fueled her ministry, because they brought her face to face with Jesus.

 Are you being rushed away from grief?